Winter Classes Start 1/8/2022

 Our Saturday-only classes allow you to continue working or going to school during the week.
 In this dental assistant program for 10 weeks, your training will include a broad range of chair side techniques, clinical skills, and knowledge of many other essential ideas, including:

 Every student receives an equal opportunity and participates in hands-on dental assistant training.
 Half of your overall final grade is based on your clinical evaluations.
 You’ll receive a lot of one on one instruction and personalized attention with only approximately 6 students per clinical instructor.

-Apply online for our 10 week dental assistant program, or contact our Wisconsin dental assisting school to learn more.
+Apply online for our 10 week dental assistant program for free, or contact our dental assisting school to learn more.

 Preventative dentistry includes daily dental hygiene and regular cleanings to keep the teeth, gums, and mouth as healthy as possible.

 Learn the legal and ethical requirements for dental assistants in the ADA Principles of Ethics and Code of Conduct (also called the ADA Code).